Specialists Program

 Music and Performance

 Older students practice and gain experience playing as an ensemble of musicians.
-As they develop in skill level, they work with multiple ways of notating music, sing songs with complicated rhythms and melodies, and develop independence singing and playing rhythm instruments.
+As they develop in skill level, they work with multiple ways of notating music, sing songs with complicated rhythms and melodies, and develop independence in singing and playing rhythm instruments.

 Our oldest grades learn melodic instruments (ukulele, flute, or recorder), practice standard notation, and work on singing independently in rounds, canons, and partner songs.